-There’s a common misconception in the bodybuilding space that you need carbohydrates to build muscle.
-So does this mean you can’t successfully build muscle on the ketogenic diet?
+There’s a common misconception in bodybuilding that you need carbs to build muscle.
+Does this mean you can’t successfully build muscle on a low-carb, ketogenic diet (aka keto gains)?

-In fact, the ketogenic diet can help increase strength and build muscle while minimizing fat gain[*].
+In fact, the keto diet can help increase strength and build muscle while minimizing fat gain[*].

-A new wave of bodybuilders are now using the low-carb, high-fat lifestyle to build muscle without carbohydrates.
+A new wave of bodybuilders, like Luis Villasenor, are now using the low-carb, high-fat lifestyle to build muscle without carbohydrates.
+This guide will share everything you need to know about keto gains and achieving your fitness goals while staying low carb.

-The traditional bodybuilding nutrition protocol assumed that carbohydrates were required to build muscle.
-It’s still common to hear bodybuilders talk about needing glycogen from carbs to spike insulin and create an anabolic response, which helps you build muscle.
+The traditional powerlifting nutrition protocol assumed that carbohydrates were required to build muscle.
+It’s still common to hear bodybuilders talk about needing glycogen from carbs to spike insulin and create an anabolic response, which helps build muscle.

 The truth is, bodybuilding on a low-carb diet is completely viable when done correctly.

 But it doesn’t happen overnight.
-Quite the opposite, in fact.
-Because you have to switch from using glucose (carbs) as fuel to using fat as fuel.
+It’s quite the opposite because you have to switch from using glucose (carbs) as fuel to using fat as fuel.
 This is called the “keto-adaptation” phase and it takes time.
-About one to four weeks when your workouts can suffer from a decrease in performance.
+This means your workout performance might decrease for about one to four weeks during this period.

-When you are in the beginning phase of the ketogenic diet, you may not be able to exercise with the same intensity you did with carbs.
+When you’re in the beginning phase of the ketogenic diet, you may not be able to exercise with the same intensity as you did with carbs.
 This is because your body is switching from breaking down glucose for energy (glycolysis) to breaking down fat into ketones.

-To successfully build muscle on the ketogenic diet, you have to follow the diet long-term.
+To successfully build muscle on the ketogenic diet, you have to follow it long-term.

-Since your body is used to burning glucose (from carbohydrates) as its main source of energy your entire life, it needs time to adjust.
+Since your body has been used to burning glucose (from carbohydrates) as its main source of energy your entire life, it needs time to adjust.

-When you restrict carbohydrates, it has to find another source of energy.
+When you restrict carbs, it has to find another source of energy.
 This is when ketones are introduced as your body’s main energy source.

 The longer you stay on keto, the more efficient your metabolism becomes at burning ketones for energy and the better your workouts become.